henryngann/herokucobalt/README.md

 ## Step 1 - Set Up

 The first thing I did was set up React and Axios by installing the necessary packages.
 For good practice, I created a screens folder so if i wanted to build upon this tracker with multiple pages, I could have my routes defined there.
 I also created a components folder to store all my components in one place.
+After that, I used created a Heroku App and connected it to my github repository.
+This was crucial for deployment.

 ## Step 2 - Finding an API

 The second thing I did was research an API that could bring me data.
 Luckily, coingecko has an extremely strong Cryptocurrency API that I was able to use for free.
-It gave me data like price name, symbol, images and even percentage change every 24hours!
+It gave me data like price name, symbol, images and even percentage change every 24 hours!

 ## Step 3 - Search Bar

 After finding my API and having my React application set up, I went to work on the structure of my app.
-I used my useEffect hook to populate the data which I then connected to a filtering search bar.
+I used the useEffect hook to populate the data which I then connected to a filtering search bar.
 I connected the useState hook with the search value so that users could search up a cryptocurrency they are interested in.
-After that I mapped through the filtered values, so that data can now be displayed.
+After that I mapped through the filtered values, so that data can be displayed dynamically.

 ## Step 3 - Props